norahsakal/chatgpt-product-recommendation-embeddings/README.md

 You will need to shorten the length of your messages to resolve the issue:

 ![Upgrade OpenAI package](https://d2pwmb8xsybju4.cloudfront.net/posts/2023/chatgpt-api/5_troubleshooting_2.png "Upgrade OpenAI package")

+---

+**Do you need help with getting started with the ChatGPT API?
+Or do you have other questions?**
+I'm happy to help, don't hesitate to reach out ➡️ norah@quoter.se